-For those taking domestic flights, we highly recommend you arriving at the airport at least 2 hours before departure, since due to the ever-changing weather conditions, flights may be delayed or may depart earlier than scheduled, especially in Iquitos.
+For those taking domestic flights, we highly recommend you arrive at the airport at least 2 hours before departure, since due to the ever-changing weather conditions, flights may be delayed or may depart earlier than scheduled, especially in Iquitos.

 From Lima, the Central Railway connects the Pacific coast to the Andean countryside.
 It is considered the world’s highest passenger train since it’s final station is in Huancayo, located over 3,200 meters above sea level.

-To experience this authentic railroad, you must organize your trip accordingly to the train’s departures from Lima, which only runs twice a month between April and September, corresponding to the weather conditions.
+To experience this authentic railroad, you must organize your trip according to the train’s departures from Lima, which only runs twice a month between April and September, corresponding to the weather conditions.
 Unfortunately, the Central Railway stopped operations in 2020 until further notice.

-Don’t be discouraged since there are other options for you to have an outstanding trip through the Andean rail routes!
+However, you shouldn’t be discouraged since there are other options for you to have an outstanding trip through the Andean rail routes!
 The luxurious Belmond Andean Explorer connects three of the most in-demand attractions in the Peruvian highlands.

 The famous Belmond train ride is considered one of the most beautiful in the world since it goes through Cusco, Puno, and Arequipa, three regions recognized for their historical, cultural, and natural heritage.
-Get to know more about this authentic experience here! →

 For those visiting Machu Picchu, train travel is also possible to this enigmatic wonder of the world.
 From the most luxurious to the tourist-class carriages, here are some of the most recognized trains to Machu Picchu: